Zahid2734/FairHeteroFL/README.md

 You can download pretrained models here:

-- [MNIST](https://github.com/Zahid2734/FairHeteroFL/tree/main/Mnist/pretrain%20model) trained on ImageNet using parameters x,y,z.
+- [MNIST](https://github.com/Zahid2734/FairHeteroFL/tree/main/Mnist/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.

 >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.